Vyral/kodi-riddle/_posts/2020-07-02-q-what-do-buyers-need-to-do-to-prep-for-our-market.md

 {% include youtube.html %}

-&nbsp;If you’re a buyer in our market, you must have your finances in order.
+<p style="text-align:center">If you’re a buyer in our market, you must have your finances in order.</p>

 What’s the latest news from our real estate market?